gronnbeck/talks/high-performance-api-on-kubernetes/readme.md

 ### 5\.
 The One With Back-Pressure Control

 In this section we'll start testing the write capabilities of the API.
 I show how this can somehow be mitigate using a queue.
 But the write API needs to give less guarantees to support the scaling needs.

+## Notes

+- The performance/load bots in the toolbox was inspired by Kubernetes/contrib [scale-demo](http://blog.kubernetes.io/2015/11/one-million-requests-per-second-dependable-and-dynamic-distributed-systems-at-scale.html)